yzhao062/pyod/README.md

 PyOD is a comprehensive **Python toolkit** to **identify outlying objects** in data with both unsupervised and supervised approaches.
 This exciting yet challenging field is commonly referred as ***[Outlier Detection](https://en.wikipedia.org/wiki/Anomaly_detection)*** or ***[Anomaly Detection](https://en.wikipedia.org/wiki/Anomaly_detection)*** .
-PyOD provides:
+Unlike existing libraries, PyOD provides:

-- **Unified APIs** across various anomaly detection algorithms.
-All implemented algorithms are **scikit-learn compatible**.
+- **Unified and consistent APIs** across various anomaly detection algorithms for easy use.
+- **Compatibility with Python 2 and 3**.
+All implemented algorithms are **scikit-learn compatible** as well.
-- Not only individual outlier detection methods, but also **Detector Combination Frameworks** for ensemble learning.
+- Additional functionalities, e.g., **Detector Combination Frameworks** for ensemble learning.
 - **Detailed API Reference, Examples and Tests** for better readability and reliability.

-**The toolbox has been successfully used in various academic researches [4, 8] and under active development**.
-However, the purpose of the toolkit is quick exploration.
-Using it as the final output should be cautious, and fine-tunning may be needed to generate meaningful results.
-The authours can be reached out at yuezhao@cs.toronto.edu; comments, questions, pull requests and issues are welcome. **Enjoy catching outliers!**
+**The toolbox has been successfully used in various academic researches [4, 8] and commercial products.
+It is currently under active development**.
+However, the primary purpose of the toolkit is quick exploration.
+Using it as the final output should be cautious; fine-tunning may be needed to generate meaningful results.
+The authors can be reached out at yuezhao@cs.toronto.edu; comments, questions, pull requests and issues are welcome. **Enjoy catching outliers!**

 **Table of Contents**:
 <!-- TOC -->